FAQs

 Please call our office, and one of our Customer Care Representatives will create an account for you and your pets.
 We ask that you email, or have your previous clinic email, any previous records for your pet so we can attach them to your file before your visit.
 Our doctors will review the history of your pet prior to their first appointment with us.

-We are also happy to see your pet for urgent care or emergent situations if your vet is not available.
+We are also happy to see your pet for emergent situations if your vet is not available.
 Let our staff know where you would like records for your pet’s visit with us to be sent.
 This way, your primary veterinarian is aware of recent health concerns/treatments.

 Are you accepting new patients?

 Yes.
-We are always accepting new patients, especially for Urgent Care or Emergencies.
+We are always accepting new patients, especially for Emergencies.
 Please call our office to be triaged by a Customer Care Representative who can give you your options for getting your pet in to see one of our doctors as soon as possible.

 Are you a walk-in clinic?